yochaigal/cairn/wip/2e/dungeon-exploration.md

 - A torch lasts about 6 **dungeon turns** (or one hour) before it burns out.
 Lanterns and other light sources may differ.
 - Characters without a light source suffer from **panic*** until their situation is remedied.

-## Surprise
-- Characters are assumed to be moving through areas in such a way that they avoid being **surprised**.

 ## Panic
 - A character that is surrounded by enemies, enveloped by darkness or facing their greatest fears alone may experience **panic**.
 - **Panicked** characters are _always_ **surprised**, and has 0 HP, and their attacks are _impaired_.